 Protection Tips:

-Always let your OS and software be intellectually current.
+You can always keep your OS and software intellectually current.

-To prevent the theft of information, block access to a building by using a firewall.
+To prevent information theft, block access to a building by using a firewall.

-Perform scans on your network at intervals to check out for weaknesses.
+You can perform scans on your network at intervals to check for weaknesses.

-Overview: Someone installs rootkits in your computer so that you cannot remove the virus that enables the attacker to covertly operate your computer system.
-This program always proves to be a troublemaker since it often disables most security software installed on the user’s system.
+Overview: Someone installs Rootkits Malware in your computer so that you cannot remove the virus that enables the attacker to operate your computer system covertly.
+This program is a troublemaker since it often turns off most security software installed on the user's system.

-How It Works: The spraying of rootkits can be done through a phishing attack or by manipulating any existing software flaws.
-When they are functional, it enables the attackers to reach the device's operating system, primarily with full privileges.
+How It Works: Rootkits can be sprayed through a phishing attack or by manipulating any existing software flaws.
+When they are functional, they enable attackers to reach the device's operating system, primarily with full privileges.

 Notable Examples: W32.Stuxnet, Sony BMG, and Win32/Zacinlo.